dsaronin/kinokero/README.md

 You will need to also set up your Google developers API for your proxy and have that information in the following environmental variables (I do it in .bashrc).
-The samples shown below have been sterialized for security.
+The samples shown below have been sterilized for security.

 ```
 export GCP_PROXY_API_PROJECT_NBR=407407407407